| The

 to the central server relational database, eliminating the need for duplicate

+keying.
 The system automatically keeps the sales force up to date with the latest

 information about customers and prospects.
 Rather than relying on pen and paper,